RoboticVisionOrg/carlie_docs/docs/pages/power_management.md

 **Note:** The approximate worst case run time for a single 3-cell 5000mAh battery is 2 hours.

 **Note:** Carlie will automatically power off all systems when the capacity of the batteries drops too low, preventing over-discharge.
-This power cut-off point occurs when all batteries are close to approximately 9 volts.
+This power cut-off point occurs when all batteries are approximately 9 volts.

-**Note:** The Vedder Electronic Speed Control (VESC), which controls linear movement, will prevent the motor from running when the voltage is below 10 volts approximately.
-However, the computer should still be able to be powered.
+**Note:** The Vedder Electronic Speed Control (VESC), which controls linear movement, will prevent the motor from running when the voltage is drops below 10 volts, approximately.
+However, the computer should remain powered until the 9 volt cut-off.

 ## Battery Hot Swapping
 The Carlie platform has been designed with battery hot swapping capabilities.
 This allows a fresh battery to be plugged in without shutting down the computer; giving Carlie the ability to undertake extended missions.
 To hot swap batteries: